 It’s pretty busy, but most of all it’s a lot of fun!

 It works great!
 We have several vendors that are Local Line only and don’t set up at the market.
 Many small farmers don’t have time to sit at a market for the day.
 They need to be in their field doing stuff.
-At our market, we have a lot of those vendors and realized that it works very well for them.
+At our market, we have many of those vendors and realized that it works very well for them.
 They love it!

 Also, our vendor fees are very low.
 As a market, we wanted to focus on the small vendors.
 If some of them need to take a month off from the market but still want to sell online, they can do that.
-We can give them a lot of flexibility because we want them to bring their best product to market.
+We can give them much flexibility because we want them to bring their best product to market.
 The easier we can make it for the producer, the better the market ultimately is.

 As vendors are responsible for uploading their products, we have a rule that all product names cannot start with numbers, i.e. 5lb package of flour.
 When you have 700 products listed, it becomes hard for customers to find what they’re looking for.
 You want all similar products clumped together.